ngafar/nacelle-cx-scripts/readme.md

 ## Usage

 When running `main.py`, the program expects either a "p" or a "c."
-This argument determines if products or collection data is pulled.
+This argument determines if product or collection data is pulled.

 For example: